o3o/dwt-support/doc/Config DWT GUI for Eclipse DDT on Windows.md

 		display.dispose();
 	}
 	```

-10. Run `hello-dwt`
+1. Run `hello-dwt`
-	a) Eclipse menu: Run, Run As, 1 D Application
+ - Eclipse menu: Run, Run As, 1 D Application
-	b) If successful, a simple "Hello World!" window will appear.
+ - If successful, a simple "Hello World!" window will appear.

 	```
 	Hello World!
 	```

-11. Modify the Build Target for a "release" build version
+1. Modify the Build Target for a "release" build version
-	a) Eclispe DDT comes with only two Build Targets - default and unittest
+ - Eclispe DDT comes with only two Build Targets - default and unittest
-	b) The default target builds a "debug" version, and the unittest target builds a "unittest" version
+ - The default target builds a "debug" version, and the unittest target builds a "unittest" version
-	c) Currently, you cannot create a build rarget "release", so here is a work-around:
+ - Currently, you cannot create a build rarget "release", so here is a work-around:
-	 d) In the `hello-dwt` project: modify the `dub.json` to add `"buildTypes"` as follows:
+ - In the `hello-dwt` project: modify the `dub.json` to add `"buildTypes"` as follows:

 	```json
 	{
 	"name": "hello-dwt",